lavenderca/TSScall/README.md

 `--nutss_filter_size NUTSS_FILTER_SIZE`

 Prior to calling of unannotated TSSs, Start-seq reads are filtered based on annotated TSSs and TSSs called from annotation.
 If a Start-seq read is within the nuTSS filter size of a TSS in the annotation or called from the annotation, it is filtered prior to unannotated TSS calling.
 The default value is 750.

-## TSS calling procedure
-TSScall first divides a genome into a series of windows.
-If a reference annotation is used, windows are first generated at TSSs in the reference.
-Windows are then made in other areas of the genome where Start-seq coverage is present but TSSs are not annotated in the reference.

-TSScall divides each window into 200-nt bins.
-A TSS is called within the bin with the highest total read counts and at the individual nt position with the highest number of reads.
-In unannotated windows, this process is performed iteratively: after calling a TSS, all reads within a distance threshold are removed from the window, and calling repeats until no reads are left.